The Basics of Node.js Streams

 What are Streams

-Streams are unix pipes that let you easily read data from a source and pipe it to a destination.
 Simply put, a stream is nothing but an EventEmitter and implements some specials methods.
-Depending on the methods implemented, a stream becomes Readable, Writable, or Duplex (both readable and writable).
+Depending on the methods implemented, a stream becomes Readable, Writable, Duplex, or Transform.
 Readable streams let you read data from a source while writable streams let you write data to a destination.

 If you have already worked with Node.js, you may have come across streams.
 For example, in a Node.js based HTTP server, request is a readable stream and response is a writable stream.
 You might have used fs module which lets you work with both readable and writable file streams.